 Directions are for the Instant Pot brand of the pressure cooker.
 This is the only brand I’ve cooked with and I am not familiar with the others.
 Make sure you read the directions and know your pressure cooker.

 Slice the carrots, dice the celery, potatoes, and onion, and mince the garlic.
 If you would like to prepare the vegetables a day ahead of time, just keep them tightly wrapped in the fridge.
 That way you can easily make this lentil soup recipe in the Instant Pot when you are ready to eat.

 Start by sautéing the diced/sliced onion and carrot in one cup of vegetable broth on the sauté setting of your Instant Pot for about 3 minutes – just to get them going.

 You don’t want the vegetables to be mushy, but just start to soften.
-If your pressure cooker does not have a sauté setting, then sauté before adding.
+If your pressure cooker does not have a sauté setting, then sauté on the stove-top before adding.
 Otherwise, your soup might have crunchy onions and carrots.